 Kauri dieback is caused by a disease causing agent (pathogen) known as Phytophthora taxon Agathis (PTA), or collar rot, and is capable of killing kauri of any age.
 It is identified in our Animal Pest Management Strategy as a 'containment animal', which means that eradication is not possible or cost effective.
 A joint agency response to reduce the spread of the disease was formed in October 2008 comprising the Crown agencies of Ministry for Primary Industries (lead agency) and Department of Conservation, and regional councils - the Northland Regional Council, Auckland Council, Waikato Regional Council and Bay of Plenty Regional Council.

-The Minister for Primary Industries is currently considering the joint agency team's business case for the programme post-June 2014.
-The proposed programme is based on the current one, but with strengthened programme management, research, operations and engagement and behaviour change work.
+The programme post-June 2014 has been approved, with strengthened programme management, research, operations and engagement and behaviour change work.

-The council's share of the programme, if it is approved, would be an extra \$66,000 - bringing council's contribution to the programme for 2014/15 to \$87,000.
+The council's share of the programme is an extra \$66,000 - bringing council's contribution to the programme for 2014/15 to \$87,000.
 Council's share represents a small percentage of the total funding considered necessary to fund the programme.